livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 * __Application running count__ - At every re-run from the same location, the corresponding .pf file will be updated with the number of times it was executed.
 * __Artefacts from malicious files__ - Using forensic tools, we can list libraries loaded by an application or even opened files.
 * __Original application path__ - It’s possible to calculate the application path based on the hash in the name.
 Depending on the version of Windows the file was taken from, a different hashing function is used.
 Definitely worth checking [Prefetch file names and UNC paths](http://www.hexacorn.com/blog/2012/10/29/prefetch-file-names-and-unc-paths/).
-* __First and last time of execution__ - Creation date  of the prefetch file shows the first time an application was executed, while the last time is recorded in the .pf file.
+* __First and last time of execution__ - Creation date  of the prefetch file shows the first time an application was executed, while the last time is stored in the .pf file.
 This can also reveal “time stomping” attempts.
 If malware alters the timestamp of an application, it might not be aware of the information captured in the corresponding prefetch file.

 ## Prefetch parsers and libraries
 * [Windows Prefetch File (PF) format](https://github.com/libyal/libscca/blob/master/documentation/Windows%20Prefetch%20File%20(PF)%20format.asciidoc) by [Joachim Metz](https://twitter.com/joachimmetz)